Andy Juett: Producing

-Juett is a prolific producer of comedy content including live comedy shows, web videos, and an Amazon.com sitcom pilot.
+Juett is a producer of comedy content including live comedy shows, web videos, and an Amazon.com sitcom pilot.

-In addition to co-owning Sexpot Comedy, Juett has produced events in the past such as High Plains Comedy Festival (see below), The Grapes of Rad Comedy Show (a former monthly comedy show at Englewood’s Gothic Theatre produced in collaboration with Adam Cayton-Holland, Andrew Orvedahl, and Ben Roy of The Grawlix comedy trio) and The Grawlix's monthly show at the Bug Theatre.
+In addition to co-owning Sexpot Comedy, Juett has produced events in the past such as High Plains Comedy Festival (see below), The Grapes of Rad Comedy Show (a former monthly comedy show at Englewood's Gothic Theatre produced in collaboration with Adam Cayton-Holland, Andrew Orvedahl, and Ben Roy of The Grawlix comedy trio) and The Grawlix's monthly show at the Bug Theatre.
 He joined with filmmaking team The Nix Brothers to produce comedian T.J.
-Miller’s music video “Denver” (a track off of Miller's "Extended Play E.P.”).
+Miller's music video "Denver" (a track off of Miller's "Extended Play E.P.").

 Juett also teamed up with The Grawlix and The Nix Brothers to produce an Amazon sitcom pilot in June 2012 called Those Who Can't, about three inept Denver high school teachers.
 It starred The Grawlix in the three main roles, along with Rory Scovel, Kyle Kinane, and Nikki Glaser.

 Comedy Performances

 Juett regularly performs stand-up in Denver showcases and events and was accepted into Crom Comedy Festival in Omaha and the Comedy Exposition of 2014 in Chicago.

-In 2012, Juett, Orvedahl and Robert Rutherford formed Mouthstepperz, an a cappella dubstep team (Juett's “Clownmouth” was the “lead singer”).
+In 2012, Juett, Orvedahl and Robert Rutherford formed Mouthstepperz, an a cappella dubstep team (Juett's "Clownmouth" was the "lead singer").
 They performed at SXSW in 2013 and made an appearance at the 2013 High Plains Comedy Festival.
 Juett has also appeared in numerous videos featured on Funny or Die including multiple episodes of the Grawlix/Nix Bros. web series and fake commercials for Omaha's Crom Comedy Fest.
 He starred in a web series called Glenn Has Ideas which featured special guests including Adam Cayton-Holland, Rory Scovel, Sean Patton, Emily Heller, Dan Soder, Chris Fairbanks and Hannah Duggan.